- Tommy Thompson

 -- Gregg Allman

-Which was a good way to feel cuz - if not on this night – then there were sure as hell a’gonna be other nights somewhere down the road where that kind of attitude would come in mighty handy.
+Which was actually a good way to feel cuz - if not on this night – then there were sure as hell a’gonna be other nights somewhere down the road where that kind of attitude would come in mighty handy.
+Due to some of the rather ragtag n' tough neighborhoods which generally surrounded these kinda joints.

 So, we moved our gear inside.
 Found parking for our cars - which was then, just as it is now – no small feat.
 Got our asses back to the club.
-Helped Terry set up our gear in front of and around the headliners equipment (Pres at 13 years old was still a wee bit too young-looking to be able to get past Bluto).
+Helped Terry set up our gear in front of and around Elvin's equipment (Pres at 13 years old was still a wee bit too young-looking to have been able to get past Bluto).
 And did a very quick sound check before the doors opened at 8pm.

 So now we had an hour to burn and get ready before our first set @ 9pm.
 Hmm.
 There was an offstage door to the right of the stage which had a sign on it which said: “Band Room.”
 Cool.
 We’re in the band.
 Guess we’ll just go in there n’ hang out with Elvin and get ready for our first set.